-To help illustrate my ode to Des Moines dining (see page 10 in the Restaurant Week section), chef George Formaro lent me his priceless collection of hundreds of matchbooks from long-gone local restaurants.
+To help illustrate my ode to Des Moines dining, chef George Formaro lent me his priceless collection of hundreds of matchbooks from long-gone local restaurants.
 He handed them off to me, keeping the requisite distance, in the empty dining room of Django.
 “I have not had much to be happy about lately,” George told me later.
 “But getting these matchbooks to you made me smile under my mask.”

 While I was writing this article, many others stepped forward to help.
 From unseen but generous contributors, I was able to confirm everything from the name of the Younkers restaurant in Southridge Mall (the Peacock Room) to whether or not Guido himself really did carve the prime rib from a tableside cart (yes, of course he did).